tomtenniscourt/tic_tac_toe_200623/README.md

 -Craft a README.md file that explains your app to the world

-**Technical requirements:
+**Technical requirements:**

-**
--Render a game board in the browser
+- Render a game board in the browser

--Switch turns between X and O (or whichever markers you select)
+- Switch turns between X and O (or whichever markers you select)

--Visually display which side won if a player gets three in a row, or show a draw if neither player wins
+- Visually display which side won if a player gets three in a row, or show a draw if neither player wins

--Include separate HTML / CSS / JavaScript files
+- Include separate HTML / CSS / JavaScript files

--Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
+- Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles

--Use JavaScript for DOM manipulation
+- Use JavaScript for DOM manipulation

--Deploy your game online, where the rest of the world can access it
+- Deploy your game online, where the rest of the world can access it

--You can use GitHub Pages for deploying your project
+- You can use GitHub Pages for deploying your project

--Use semantic markup for HTML and CSS (adhere to best practices)
+- Use semantic markup for HTML and CSS (adhere to best practices)

--Have well-formatted, and well-commented code
+- Have well-formatted, and well-commented code

-**User Stories:
+**User Stories:**

-**
--As a user, I should be able to start a new tic tac toe game
+- As a user, I should be able to start a new tic tac toe game

--As a user, I should be able to click on a square to add X first and then O, and so on
+- As a user, I should be able to click on a square to add X first and then O, and so on

--As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next
+- As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next

--As a user, I should not be able to click the same square twice
+- As a user, I should not be able to click the same square twice

--As a user, I should be shown a message when I win, lose or tie
+- As a user, I should be shown a message when I win, lose or tie

--As a user, I should not be able to continue playing once I win, lose, or tie
+- As a user, I should not be able to continue playing once I win, lose, or tie

--As a user, I should be able to play the game again without refreshing the page
+- As a user, I should be able to play the game again without refreshing the page

 ## Planning